 How to wash soiled clothes and linens

 You can clean clothes and linens in a washing machine, using laundry detergent.
-Always wear disposable gloves (latex or vinyl) when handling soiled clothes or linens.
+Always wear disposable gloves when handling soiled clothes or linens.
 And always wash them separately from other items.

 - Using disposable gloves, wipe off any stool with paper towels.
 Put the used paper towels in a plastic trash bag.
 Small amounts of easily removed stool can be removed with toilet paper and flushed down the toilet.

 - Put the soiled linens in a large plastic bag.
 The bag should prevent moisture from leaking through.
 Take the bag to the washing machine.

 - Put the linens in the washing machine.
 Wash items in a pre-wash cycle first.
 Then use a regular wash cycle with detergent.
 Use the warmest temperature recommended on the labels.

 - Take off your gloves and wash your hands right away after you handle the soiled clothes or linens.

 - Dry clothes and linens in a clothes dryer.
 Use the warmest temperature recommended on the labels.

 Author: Healthwise Staff

 Medical Review: Kathleen Romito MD - Family Medicine